duruwanduprecious-art/e-commerce-sales-data-cleaning/README.md

 ### 1. Missing Value Handling
 Missing values were checked across all columns in the dataset.
-Null values identified in the `CouponCode` column were replaced with `"NO COUPON"` to indicate transactions without promotional discounts.
+Missing values identified in the `CouponCode` column were replaced with `"NO COUPON"` to indicate transactions without promotional discounts.

 ### 2. Duplicate Validation
 The dataset was examined for duplicate records to ensure data consistency and reliability.